 Gay Mexico City

 As one of the world’s most populous urban centers, with over 20 million people, Mexico City is intense.
 Thankfully, the people are gregarious, the pollution is less than commonly stereotyped, and crime has fallen to be on par with most mega-cities.
-Costs are also comparatively lower here, making the city a more affordable urban destination.
+Costs are also comparatively lower here, making the city an affordable urban destination.

 Mexico City is also a fantastic place for gay and lesbian travelers, as the city has been at the leading age of gay rights in the country.
 Same-sex marriage is now legal in Mexico City, which demonstrates how fully the enormous metropolis is bucking the traditionally conservative, Catholic Church-influenced national culture.